KickAss101/CSE-cs-GITAM-2020-24/SEM IV/Maths IV/Math 4.md

 ---
 ### Elliptic Curve Cryptosystem
+__Elliptic curves__ can _intersect almost 3 points when a straight line is drawn intersecting the curve_.
+Elliptic curve is _symmetric about the x-axis_.
+This property plays a key role in the algorithm.
+-

 __Curve formula__ => y^2 = x^3 +ax + b

 __Trapdoor Function__
-- It is a one-way function that is easy to compute in one direction, yet difficult to computer in the opposite direction (finding it's inverse) without special information called trapdoor.
+- It is a _one-way function_ that is easy to compute in one direction, yet difficult to computer in the opposite direction (finding it's inverse) without special information called trapdoor.

 __Popular Elliptic Curves in Cryptography__
 - NIST P-256 (Prime-256v1)